 The Cro-Magnon people

-Modern humans appeared in Africa about 100,000 years ago.
-About 35,000 years ago they entered Europe.
+About 35,000 years ago modern humans entered Europe.
 (They are sometimes called Cro-Magnons).
 At that time Europe was in the grip of an ice age.
 Scandinavia and most of the British Isles were permanently covered in ice.
 (In fact of course they were not islands at that time.
 Great Britain and Ireland were connected to each other and to mainland Europe by land).
 Switzerland was also permanently coated in ice.
 Forests only grew in the extreme south of Europe and most of it was covered in tundra or grassland.

 Ice Age life

 In this harsh environment Cro-Magnon men hunted mammoth, reindeer, red deer, bison and wild horses.
 They invented the spear thrower, which allowed them to hurl spears much further than before.
 The Cro-Magnons also used bows and arrows.
 They also fished using harpoons tipped with bone points.